 - Information stored in the account holder's Keychain, for example, Safari usernames and passwords, internet accounts (used in Mail, Contacts, Calendar, and Messages), credit card numbers and expiry dates, and Wi-Fi passwords

 How do I add Legacy Contacts?

 Once you do, Apple will generate an Access Key which your Legacy Contact will need to download your data in the event of your death.
-When adding a Legacy Contact, you get the option to print a copy of this Access Key or send it to them as a PDF.
+When adding a Legacy Contact, you get the option to print a copy of this Access Key or send it to them via iMessage to store on their Apple device.
 You will be able to find this Access Key again through your settings if you don't share it right away.

 I am a Legacy Contact, so how do I request access to a loved one's account?

 If a friend or family member has sadly passed away and you were already set up as a Legacy Contact for them, you will be able to request their data from Apple at its dedicated Digital Legacy site.